KarthikPrabhu23/CKA-2025/README.md

 In Deployment:
 `k edit deploy `

+Add the below field in `spec.template.spec`
 ```
 	spec:
 	  priorityClassName: high-priority
 ```

 ## 16. Kubeconfig Extraction

-outre asked to extract the following information out of kubeconfig file /opt/course/l/kubeconfig on cka9412 :
+Youre asked to extract the following information out of kubeconfig file /opt/course/l/kubeconfig on cka9412 :
  Write all kubeconfig context names into /opt/course/l/contexts , one per line Write the name of the current context into /opt/course/l/current-context Write the client-key of user account—base64-  decoded into /opt/course/l/cert